umermemon4648/typeScript-cheatsheet/README.md

 ### Alias:
-define type as a variable and resuse it
+=> Define type as a variable and resuse it.
-Common type is defined with the help of type alias.
+=> Common type is defined with the help of type alias.

-**using interface:**
+**type alias with objects and functions:**
 ```typescript
 type User = {
   id: number;